dhellmann/pymotw-3/source/http.server/index.rst

    * :mod:`socketserver` -- The ``socketserver`` module provides the
      base class that handles the raw socket connection.

-   * :rfc:`2822` -- The "Internet Message Format" specifies a format for text-based messages such as email and HTTP responses.
+   * :rfc:`7231` -- "Hypertext Transfer Protocol (HTTP/1.1): Semantics
+     and Content" includes a specification for the format of HTTP headers and dates.